HarshitJainn/Traffic-flow-optimization-model/README.md

 # 🚦 Traffic Flow Optimization and Congestion Management

-This repository contains our approach and initial implementation for the problem statement:
+This repository contains the approach and initial implementation for the problem statement:
 **Traffic Flow Optimization and Congestion Management**.

 ---